 Drugs that target cells with BRAF gene changes

 About half of all melanomas have changes (mutations) in the BRAF gene.
 Melanoma cells with these changes make an altered BRAF protein that helps them grow.
-Some drugs target this and related proteins.
+Some drugs target this and related proteins, such as the MEK proteins.

-If you have advanced melanoma, a biopsy sample of it might be tested to see if the cancer cells have a BRAF mutation.
-Drugs that target the BRAF protein (or the MEK proteins) aren’t likely to work in patients whose melanomas have a normal BRAF gene.
+If you have melanoma that has spread beyond the skin, a biopsy sample of it will likely be tested to see if the cancer cells have a BRAF mutation.
+Drugs that target the BRAF protein (BRAF inhibitors) or the MEK proteins (MEK inhibitors) aren’t likely to work on melanomas that have a normal BRAF gene.

-Vemurafenib (Zelboraf) and dabrafenib (Tafinlar) are drugs attack the BRAF protein directly.
+Vemurafenib (Zelboraf), dabrafenib (Tafinlar), and encorafenib (Braftovi) are drugs that attack the BRAF protein directly.

-These drugs shrink or slow the growth of tumors in some people whose metastatic melanoma has a BRAF gene change.
-They can also help some patients live longer, although the melanoma typically starts growing again eventually.
+These drugs can shrink or slow the growth of tumors in some people whose melanoma has spread or can’t be removed completely.

 Some people treated with these drugs develop new squamous cell skin cancers.
 These cancers are usually less serious than melanoma and can be treated by removing them.
 Still, your doctor will want to check your skin often during treatment and for several months afterward.
 You should also let your doctor know right away if you notice any new growths or abnormal areas on your skin.

-When used by themselves, these drugs don’t seem to shrink as many melanomas as the BRAF inhibitors.
-A more common approach is to combine a MEK inhibitor with a BRAF inhibitor.
+Again, the most common approach is to combine a MEK inhibitor with a BRAF inhibitor.
 This seems to shrink tumors for longer periods of time than using either type of drug alone.
 Some side effects (such as the development of other skin cancers) are actually less common with the combination.

 Drugs that target cells with C-KIT gene changes